Nastel/tnt4j-streams-admin/doc/streamsBack/pages/networkConfiguration/networkConfiguration.md

 Zookeeper must have an open port (by default it is 2181) to listen for incoming connections from StreamsAdminUI and StreamsAdminClient

-StreamAdminClient must have an open port to listen for incoming requests from from StreamsAdminUI
+StreamAdminClient must have an open port to listen for incoming requests from StreamsAdminUI

 A top down view of our components